 There are a number of camping options in Washpool National Park and also in Gibraltar Range National Park.
 We camped at Mulligans Campground, a beautiful spot.
 For other walks and lookouts in Washpool and Gibraltar Range National Park, read my guide to both national parks.

-For current alerts on walking tracks, more details on how to get to Washpool National Park or the multi-day World Heritage Walk, check out the NSW National Parks website.
+For current alerts on walking tracks, more details on how to get to Washpool National Park or the multi-day World Heritage Walk, check out NSW Parks & Wildlife Service.

 MORE POSTS ON HIKING IN AUSTRALIA